Get

 Health Risks

 Raw dog food is becoming a more popular option among pet owners, as it is seen as a more “natural” way to feed their dogs.
 However, there are health risks associated with feeding dogs raw food.
 One such risk is the presence of bacteria in raw meat.
 Dogs that eat raw food are at an increased risk of developing a number of illnesses, including Salmonella and E. coli poisoning.
 In addition, unless owners take pains to educate themselves, raw food diets can also lead to nutritional excesses and deficiencies in dogs.
-For these reasons, it is important to consult with your veterinarian before switching your dog to a raw diet.
+For these reasons, it is important to consult with a veterinarian before switching your dog to a raw diet.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!